mitre/fhir-exercises/Exercise_4/docs/part-3.md

 > Yes!
 The US Core IG does exactly that.

 The US Core IG is based on FHIR® Version R4
-> Link for further info: FHIR® Version R4 Summary - FHIR® v4.0.1 [https://www.hl7.org/fhir/summary.html](https://www.hl7.org/fhir/summary.html))
+> Link for further info on FHIR® Version R4 Summary – FHIR® v4.0.1: [https://www.hl7.org/fhir/summary.html](https://www.hl7.org/fhir/summary.html)

-and defines the **minimum set of constraints on the FHIR® resources** to create the US Core Profiles.
+>The US Core IG defines the **minimum set of constraints on the FHIR® resources** to create the US Core Profiles.
 It also defines the **minimum set of FHIR® RESTful interactions** for each of the US Core Profiles to access patient data.
 By establishing the **“floor”** of standards to promote interoperability and adoption through common implementation, it allows for further standards development evolution for specific uses cases.

 ### Specifics of the US Core IG including relationship to USCDI